Continuing Professional Education (CPE) Compliance

 Yes, unlimited CPE hours per year are allowed from outside organizations, provided the education meets the criteria of one of the following categories:

 Participant Credit (unlimited) – An unlimited amount of participant CPE credits may be claimed for each year.
-Participant credit is defined as instruction in a formal class setting.
-A formalized class is one that meets in a formal setting and includes:
+Participant credit is defined as instruction in a formal class or online (e.g. webcast or webinar) setting that includes:

 a written course outline